whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-16-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <br>

-<p>The lapel pin is made of wood so it's both form fitting and unique at the same time, I like it.
+<p>The lapel pin is made of wood so it's both quality and unique at the same time, I like it.
 It'll go well for a spring or summer outdoor event.</p>

 <br>